South Park (Park County, Colorado): History

 Like much of the mountainous areas of Colorado, the valley was inhabited by Utes before the arrival of European settlers in the middle 19th century.
 However, from the 1850s onward, the area was increasingly encroached on by Southern Arapaho bands, who came to cherish it as an important buffalo range after witnessing the continued degradation of their typical hunting grounds on the plains and who repeatedly became entangled in skirmishes with the Utes over the territory.
 It was explored by John C. Fremont during his second expedition in 1844, at which time it was referred to as "Bayou Salade", a corruption of Spanish "Valle Salado", meaning salty valley.
 In 1859, the discovery of placer gold in the streams of the valley during the Colorado Gold Rush led to an influx of prospectors and miners.
 The town of Fairplay was founded as a more law-abiding place to live than the older, nearby town of Tarryall during this time and continued to be a center of gold, and later silver mining up through the middle 20th century.
 South Park City, an open-air museum outside Fairplay, provides a historical recreation of the gold rush days.
 The basin was connected to Denver by railroad with the extension of the Denver, South Park and Pacific Railroad over Kenosha Pass in 1879.

 In popular culture

-Since the late 1990s, South Park has been best-known as the eponymous setting of the animated series South Park.
+Since the late 1990s, South Park has been best-known as the eponymous setting of the adult animated series South Park.
 Trey Parker, one of the creators of the South Park series, grew up in Conifer, about 40 miles (65 km) east of Fairplay.
 According to Parker and co-creator Matt Stone, the area was well-known in Colorado for supernatural tall tales, UFO conspiracies and alien abduction stories that served as partial inspiration for the series.